Willie Fagan: Liverpool

 Liverpool manager George Kay then took Fagan to Liverpool where he made his debut, along with John Shafto, on 23 October 1937 in a 1–1 league draw with Leicester at Anfield.
 He scored his first Liverpool goal a week later on 30 October in a 3–2 league win over Sunderland at Roker Park.

 While playing for the Reds, Fagan went straight into the line-up in his favoured inside-left position, although he did appear as a centre-forward; he ended his initial season at the club with nine goals in 36 matches.
 He followed this up by scoring 15 times, one behind top scorer Berry Nieuwenhuys (who later invited Fagan to be best man at his wedding) and missing only just three matches of the 1938–39 campaign.

 The Second World War interrupted Fagan's career for six years and it took away the majority of his best years.
 He played as a wartime guest for Celtic, Aldershot, Leicester, Northampton, Newcastle, Chelsea, Millwall and Reading.

 Fagan returned to Merseyside upon the conclusion of the war and was appointed captain.
 He played 22 (18 league) matches, scoring seven goals (all in the league) as Liverpool won the first post-war First Division championship by the end of the 1946–47 season.

 Injuries caused his appearances during the 1947–48 and 1948–49 seasons to be very irregular, and he also lost the captaincy and appeare dto be on the verge of departing.
 He bounced back in the 1949–50 season as he helped the Reds to their very first Wembley cup final on 29 April 1950.
 Fagan made 42 appearances in that campaign, seven in the FA Cup, scoring 11 goals, four of them in the cup run.
 Arsenal won the final 2–0 in front of a 100,000 crowd, the second time he had been on the losing side in a cup final.

 Fagan made just four appearances during the following campaign and three during the first half of the 1951–52 season.
 He was allowed to leave Liverpool in January 1952.

 Later football career

-Fagan joined Northern Irish club Belfast Distillery where he played for a short time.
+Fagan joined Northern Irish club Distillery where he played for a short time.
 He then headed back to England where in took on a player/manager role at Weymouth.